1. What is Baylor Law's LSAT code?

 2. How can I obtain LSAT registration information?

-for LSAT information and for more general information about law school admissions.
+for LSAT information and for more general information about the law school application process.

 Baylor Law School accepts LSAT scores from the past 5 years, as long as we have received the score by the application deadline.

-4. Is there an LSAT preparatory program taught at Baylor, and where can I get information?
+4. Is there an LSAT preparatory program taught at Baylor Law?

 5. Should I take an LSAT preparatory program?